cassiano/memoize-ts/README.md

 - `leftArgs: [p1: P1, p2: P2, ... pn: Pn]`: tuple containging all "left" arguments
 - `rightArgs: [p1: P1, p2: P2, ... pn: Pn]`: tuple containging all "right" arguments

-(pick whatever name you like for the callback's parameters)
+(pick whatever names you like for the callback's parameters)

 Notice that both tuples have exactly the same types as the original function's arguments.
 This means the types `P1, P2, ...
 Pn` are always automatically inferred by TS.